MCLDG/baseline/radish34/README-EC2.md

 In the directory `baseline/radish34`:

 1. As part of the development environment, we assume a procurement use-case with three users: (1) buyer and (2) supplier organizations.
-2. Run `npm ci && npm run postinstall`. ** This takes about 6 minutes to clean install npm packages in root and all sub directories **
+2. Run `npm ci`. ** This takes about 6 minutes to clean install npm packages in root and all sub directories **
 3. Run `docker-compose build` to create the latest versions of the docker containers. ** Only do this the first time or when service source code is changed **. ** This takes about 40 minutes for a fresh build **
 4. Run `npm run setup-circuits` to perform zk-SNARK trusted setups for the circuits that are contained in the `/zkp/circuits`. ** This takes about 5-10 minutes to complete **
     <details>